Antonio Moraes: Career

-Moraes made several contributions to the evolution of the khell (street play) and khell tiatr performance traditions in the mid-20th century.
-Prior to Moraes' interventions, khell productions utilized a whistle or other auditory signal to cue the musicians to begin playing the introductory music.
+Moraes made several contributions to the evolution of the khell and khell tiatr productions in the mid-20th century.
+Prior to his interventions, khell productions utilized a whistle or other auditory signal to cue the musicians to begin playing the introductory music.
 Moraes moved away from this practice, instead providing the musicians with verbal prompts or keyword indications within the dialogue to trigger the start of the musical introduction.
-Another longstanding convention in khell theater was the uniform dress code, whereby each performer in the troupe adorned themselves in corresponding cotton garments styled as pajamas.
-Moraes diverged from this customary practice by meticulously designing each actor's costume to suit the specific character they were depicting during their performance.
+Another longstanding convention in khell theater was the uniform dress code, whereby each performer in the troupe wore corresponding cotton garments styled as pajamas.
+Moraes diverged from this customary practice by designing each actor's costume to suit the specific character they were depicting during their performance.

 The performance of female roles by male actors was also a well-established practice in khell, as women were often reluctant to participate in these productions.
-Moraes made concerted efforts to involve female performers, and was successful in casting Anita Pereira (later known as Anita de Chinchinim or Anita de Goa) in the lead role of his 1959 production Munddkar Nores, marking the first time a woman had appeared on the khell stage.
+Moraes made efforts to involve female performers, and cast Anita Pereira (later known as Anita de Chinchinim or Anita de Goa) in the lead role of his 1959 production Munddkar Nores, marking the first time a woman had appeared on the khell stage.
 Recognizing the necessity to unify the khell and tiatr theatrical styles, Moraes started labeling his works as khell tiatr to symbolize this fusion.
-This new terminology was subsequently adopted by other Goan theater groups, solidifying khell tiatr as the accepted name for this evolving performance style.
-Moraes' innovations are credited with elevating the overall quality and professionalism of khell productions, setting a new standard that was widely emulated by other theater companies in Goa.
+This new terminology was subsequently adopted by other Goan theater groups and "khell tiatr" as the accepted name for this evolving performance style.
+Moraes' innovations are credited with elevating the overall quality and professionalism of khell productions, setting a new standard that was emulated by other theater companies in Goa.

-The success of Moraes had a significant impact on the broader theatrical landscape of the time.
+Moraes's works had a significant impact on the broader theatrical landscape of the time.
 Other mestris (playwrights or directors) working within the Konkani theater tradition were inspired to emulate the production qualities and innovations pioneered by Moraes.
-This led to the widespread adoption of a new format for Konkani stage productions.
+This led to the adoption of a new format for Konkani stage productions.
 Whereas previously such works had simply been referred to as "khells" (street plays), playwrights like Patrick Dourado, Succur Piedade Fernandes, and Vitorino Pereira began branding their productions as khell-tiatrs.
-The fundamental framework of the innovative khell-tiatr format comprised two distinct plays (don parteo), each lasting around 90 minutes.
+The fundamental framework of the khell-tiatr format comprised two distinct plays (don parteo), each lasting around 90 minutes.
 One play would be staged before the intermission, and the other after it, leading to a combined duration of slightly over 3 hours.